hsloot/rmo/.github/CONTRIBUTING.md

 *  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/markdown.html), for documentation.
 *  We use [testthat](https://cran.r-project.org/package=testthat).
 Contributions with test cases included are easier to accept.
 *  For user-facing changes, add a bullet to the top of `NEWS.md` below the current development version header describing the changes made followed by your GitHub username, and links to relevant issue(s)/PR(s).
+* For more information on good practices for `R` package-development, see the [rOpenSci Packages](https://devguide.ropensci.org/) guide.

 ### Code of Conduct